j19sch/j19sch.github.io/posts/2023/20230530-making-meetings-work.md

 Internal locus of control means that you feel control over your own life.
 You take accountability of outcomes and direction.

 ### external scope of considering
-External scope and considering means that you take other people and living beings into account in your actions and endavours.
+External scope and considering means that you take other people and living beings into account in your actions and endeavors.

 ### personal source of agency
 Personal source of agency means that you feel that you yourself have the authority to initiate actions and to follow through.

 It's these capabilities we need to truly participate in a meeting.
 They prevent us from making the organizer or facilitator solely responsible for the success of the meeting.
 From only focusing on what we ourselves need to get out of the meeting.
-They encourage us to be skilfull participants.
+They encourage us to be skillful participants.
 To display leadership during meetings.
 Not leadership as in taking charge and running the show, but leadership in the way Jerry Weinberg defined it:

 > creating an environment where everyone can contribute to solving the problem.